pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

 \subsection{High-dimensional Transport Equation}

-We have used 2D and 3D transport equation to validate our pETNNs in the first experiment.
-Here we will adopt the pETNNs to solve the 10D transport equation to demonstrate the efficacy of our method for solving high-dimensional transport PDE.
-Here is the 10D transport equation,
+We have used 2D and 3D transport equations with isotropic velocities to validate our pETNNs in Section~\ref{sec:compare}.
+Here, we will adopt the pETNNs to solve the 10D transport equation to demonstrate the efficacy of our method for solving high-dimensional transport PDE with anisotropic velocities.
+Besides the increase in dimension, we will also consider more complex wave speeds and initial conditions